 Does this sound like you or someone you know?

-Typically, when seeing this type of patient I do a thorough chiropractic examination (including neurological testing, muscle testing, posture evaluation, gait analysis, and palpation of the spine) I’m going to find some sort of problem in the joint, muscle and/or nerve that I can work with.
-So the patient and I agree to start Chiropractic care.
+Typically, when seeing this type of patient I do a thorough chiropractic examination (including neurological testing, muscle testing, posture evaluation, gait analysis, and palpation of the spine) I’m going to find some sort of problem in the spine, muscle and/or nerve that I can work with.
+So the patient and I agree to start chiropractic care.
 Most of the time the patient responds very well, they get their life back and everybody is happy.
 But what about the patients who don’t respond very well or they do respond and the low back pain just keeps coming back?
 In these cases, we have to dig deeper for solutions like changing the way they eat.

 As mentioned the typical North American diet consists of refined flours, sugars, and industrial seed and vegetable oils.
 But how do these foods create inflammation causing your chronic low back pain?

 Chronic inflammation is like a small campfire turning into a raging forest fire that won’t stop.